CIML-bioinformatic/JPGlab_LysoDC/README.md

 \* correspondence: Hugues Lelouard, Centre d'Immunologie de Marseille-Luminy, Marseille, 13288, France.
 Phone: + 33 491269416; Fax: + 33 491269430; e-mail: lelouard@ciml.univ- mrs.fr

 **Abstract:**
-The specialized monocyte-derived phagocytes termed LysoDC are hallmarks of Peyer’s patches where their main function is to sample pathogens.
+The specialized monocyte-derived phagocytes termed LysoDC are hallmarks of Peyer’s patches where their main function is to sample microrganisms and detect pathogens.
 Here, we studied their differentiation pathway in relation with their sampling, migratory and T cell priming abilities.
-All LysoDC differentiation states display similar phagocytic activity.
-One of them is located in follicles in a CXCR5-independent manner whereas the others reside in subepithelial domes (SED) and mature as they get closer to the epithelium.
-Immature LysoDC proliferate.
-Fully mature LysoDC acquire a gene signature shared with conventional DC and prime naïve T cells in vitro but, at steady state, do not migrate in naïve T cells-enriched interfollicular regions (IFR).
-However, upon stimulation, they express the chemokine receptor CCR7 and migrate from the SED to the IFR periphery where they strongly interact with proliferative T cells.
+Among the four identified LysoDC differentiation stages that display similar phagocytic activity, one is located in follicles in a CXCR5- independent manner whereas the others reside in subepithelial domes (SED) where they proliferate and then mature, as they get closer to the epithelium.
+Fully mature LysoDC but not macrophages express a set of genes in common with conventional DC, and prime naïve T cells in vitro.
+However, at steady state, they do not migrate in naïve T cell-enriched interfollicular regions (IFR) but, upon stimulation, they express the chemokine receptor CCR7 and migrate from the SED to the IFR periphery where they strongly interact with proliferative immune cells, including helper T cells.
 Finally, we show that LysoDC populate human Peyer’s patches, strengthening their interest as targets for modulating intestinal immunity.

 ---
 ---